Alpha (video game): Music

 Alpha is one of Nobuo Uematsu's earliest video game soundtracks.
 A promotional soundtrack was released on flexi disc on August 7, 1986.
 It contains the tracks "Prologue ~Theme from Alpha~" and "CHRIS".
 The game was praised at its release for its animation quality and the rich facial expressions of its characters.
 A prison sequence that is repeated multiple times throughout the game became notorious among fans for depicting Chris naked.

 Reception

 Alpha was unique in that it was an eroge, or erotic, title from game developer Square.

-The game is noted its difficulty, in that there are points where if the player loses an important item, they may not be able to retrieve it again, and if players make a mistake at crucial scenes, there is no opportunity to do it over.
+The game is noted for its difficulty, in that there are points where if the player loses an important item, they may not be able to retrieve it again, and if players make a mistake at crucial scenes, there is no opportunity to do it over.
 The game does not end if these things happen, but players can progress no further in the game either.
-In 2014, the game was released on a retro gaming distribution service called “Project Egg”.
+In 2014, the game was released on a retro gaming distribution service called "Project Egg".